 - Residual assets consist of non-operated interests in shallow water Gulf of Mexico oil and gas properties

-- Proved and Probable reserves at year end 2011 amounted to 1.3 million boe on a working interest basis with production consisting of approximately 50% of oil and 50% of gas.
-The 2012 year end reserves report will be finalised during Q1 2013.
+- Proved and Probable reserves at year end 2012 amounted to 1.5 million boe on a working interest basis with production consisting of approximately 50% of oil and 46% of gas and 4% NGLs.